tekamoment/cs129-1-final-project/README.md

 	]
 };

-Initiate the replica set using the configuration
+Initiate the replica set using the configuration: rs.initiate(cfg);

-rs.initiate(cfg);

-After iniiating, set and find the reading preference to the nearest node
+After iniiating, set and find the reading preference to the nearest node: db.getMongo().setReadPref('nearest');

-db.getMongo().setReadPref('nearest');

 Test replicates